billforward/billforward-js/README.md

 </form>
 ```

-Follows the `javascript` code needed to bootstrap the form:
+Follows the Javascript code needed to bootstrap the form:

 ```javascript